-- In many regions, changing precipitation or melting snow/ice are altering hydrological systems, affecting water resources in terms of quantity and quality. - ... negative impacts of climate change on crop yields have been more common than positive impacts. - Impacts from climate-related extremes ... reveal significant vulnerability and exposure of ecosystems and many human systems... - Adaptation is being facilitated in some areas through mainstreaming climate adaptation action into subnational development planning, early warning systems, integrated water resources management, and agroforestry.
+- In many regions, changing precipitation or melting snow and ice are altering hydrological systems, affecting water resources in terms of quantity and quality. - ... negative impacts of climate change on crop yields have been more common than positive impacts. - Impacts from climate-related extremes ... reveal significant vulnerability and exposure of ecosystems and many human systems...

+• Adaptation is being facilitated in some areas through mainstreaming climate adaptation action into subnational development planning, early warning systems, integrated water resources management, agroforestry, and coastal reforestation of mangroves